- Press Center

 - Sustainable Development

-The Purovsky Plant is the central element in our production value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
-The Purovsky Plant produces stable gas condensate and light hydrocarbons after processing our unstable gas condensate.
+The Purovsky Plant is the central element in our vertically integrated value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
+The Purovsky Plant processes unstable gas condensate into stable gas condensate and natural gas liquids (NGL).

-In 2016, the de-ethanized gas condensate processing volumes at the Purovsky Plant increased by 3.1% to 12,397 mt.
-The Purovsky Plant’s processing capacity matches the overall gas condensate production capacity of the Company’s fields in operation.
-The structure of 2016 output included 9,667 mt of stable gas condensate, 2,597 mt of light hydrocarbons and LPG and 10 mt of regenerated methanol.
+The Purovsky Plant processed 11,445 mt of de-ethanized gas condensate in 2017, representing a 7.7% decrease compared to 2016.
+The Purovsky Plant’s processing capacity is in line with the total production capacity of the fields of NOVATEK and its joint ventures.
+The output mix included 8,853 mt of stable gas condensate, 2,493 mt of NGL and LPG and 16.5 mt of regenerated methanol.